There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 More recently, titanium has become a buzzword in the cookware industry.
 In its different applications, titanium is prized for all three of its characteristics: its lightness, its non-reactivity, and its strength.

-This is only a good thing, as titanium nonstick cookware is within the reach of cooks with every budget.
+This is a good thing, as titanium nonstick cookware is within the reach of cooks with every budget.

 A Quick Primer on Nonstick Cookware